fernandoem88/react-hooks-in-callback/README.md

 };
 ```

-so in this case we will want to skip the undefined value and wait for the number value.
+So in this case what we want to do is to skip the undefined value and wait for the number value.

 ```typescript
 const hookState = await getHookState(